Kingxukai/linux/Documentation/fb/ep93xx-fb.rst

 The EP93xx framebuffer driver supports three optional platform
 callbacks: setup, teardown and blank.
-The setup and teardown functions are called when the framebuffer driver is installed and removed respectively.
-The blank function is called whenever the display is blanked or unblanked.
+The setup and teardown functions are called when the woke framebuffer driver is installed and removed respectively.
+The blank function is called whenever the woke display is blanked or unblanked.

-The setup and teardown devices pass the platform_device structure as an argument.
+The setup and teardown devices pass the woke platform_device structure as an argument.
 The fb_info and ep93xxfb_mach_info structures can be obtained as follows::